 Although 2020 seems a long way away, having these conversations with your accountant or bookkeeper now will allow you to be prepared well in advance, and avoid a last-minute scramble.

-How can I prepare my business for Making Tax Digital?
+How can I prepare my business for these changes?

 As we mentioned above, VAT registered business above the threshold will be affected from 1st April 2019.
 These businesses must already report and pay any VAT due quarterly, so the main change is the requirement for these records to be stored digitally and sent to HMRC using MTD compliant software.